isomerpages/ogp-sync/_for-travellers/Logging in to Sync.md

 **Please note:**
 * This applies to General Category (Vaccinated Travel Lane (VTL)) and Category I travellers entering Singapore from 14 March 2022, 2359 hours.
-* You will be able to log in to Sync with your passport details only after passing through immigration and customs in Singapore.
+* You will be able to log in to Sync with your passport details 30 minutes after passing through immigration and customs in Singapore.
+If you are still having trouble logging in, please submit an enquiry via the Contact Us button at [ask.gov.sg/agency/sync](https://ask.gov.sg/agency/sync)

 ### **Logging in using passport details**